klokedm/ikvm/README.md

-# Semantika port .NET Core of Windward IKVM
+# Semantika port of Windward IKVM to .NET Core

 ## Build